-The big question for months has been what would happen if there was a significant spill in the deepwater outside the Gulf of Mexico.
+The big question for months has been what would happen if there was a significant spill in the deepwaters outside of the Gulf of Mexico.
 Following BP’s Macondo disaster, the industry worked together to build two spill response systems for this area.
 But nobody said what would happen if a deepwater disaster unfolded in the waters offshore Ghana or Brazil.

 Brazil refineryAt a year-end breakfast in Rio de Janeiro this morning, Petrobras announced a bit of pre-holiday housekeeping to help set the stage for the expansion planned over the next few years.
 The Brazilian state-controlled oil company will pay $850m to buy back complete control of the Refap refinery, Brazil’s fifth-largest, from Repsol.
 Read more

 Traditional integrated, multi-national oil companies are increasingly worried about the way in which nationalised (or part-nationalised) rivals are encroaching onto their natural territory.
 Read more

 What will the election of Dilma Rousseff, Lula’s anointed successor, as president of Brazil mean for the country’s energy sector?
 Read more

 Get ready.
 The world’s biggest share issue will be priced on Thursday – and the indications are it will be a resounding success, at least for the company, Petrobras, and its controlling shareholder, the Brazilian government.
 Read more

 At last — some de-equitisation.

 The Board of Wellstream has noted the movement in its share price and confirms that it has received a number of preliminary approaches regarding a possible offer for the Company.